confluentinc/examples/instant-kraft/README.md

 ## Step 1
 ```
-$ git clone https://github.com/confluentinc/examples.git && cd exampls/instant-kraft
+$ git clone https://github.com/confluentinc/examples.git && cd examples/instant-kraft

 $ docker compose up
 ```

 That's it!
 One container, one process, doing the the broker and controller work.
+No Zookeeper.
 The key server configure to enable KRaft is the `process.roles`.
 Here we have the same node doing both the broker and quorum conroller work.
+Note that this is ok for local development, but in production you should have seperate nodes for the broker and controller quorum nodes.

 ```
 KAFKA_PROCESS_ROLES: 'broker,controller'
 ```